amflorio/dvrp-stochastic-requests/README.md

 `OfflinePlanner.h`: Abstract class (or *interface*) to be implemented by offline planners.

-`PotentialPlanner.h`: Potential-based offline planner based on the single-knapsack potential approximation. **Currently the best performing offline planner.**
+`PotentialPlanner.h`: Potential-based offline planner based on the single-knapsack potential approximation. **Currently the best performing offline planner for the DVRPSR.**

 ---

-### DVRPSR Simulator and Online Scheduling Policies
+### DVRPSR Simulator and Online Scheduling Policies:
 `BasePolicy.h`: Abstract class (or *interface*) to be implemented by policies that are employed as *base policies* within the rollout scheduling policy.

 `Decision.h`: Represents a decision and its \`accept\', \`assign\' and \`routing\' components.